-&lt;sup>1A special case is that the source port in a spoofed SYN packet happens to match the source port of a TCP connection from the client to the server.
+2A special case is that the source port in a spoofed SYN packet happens to match the source port of a TCP connection from the client to the server.
 In this case, the spoofed SYN packet will trigger a challenge ACK packet, instead of a SYN/ACK packet.
 However, the attacker can still observe an additional increment to the shared IPID counter.

-There are totally 2048 hash-based IPID counters in Linux, and the probability of hash collisions between the attacker and the client is a geometric distribution.
-When the protocol is specified as ICMP (see Eq.
-1), if the attacker has k IP addresses, the probability of collisions between the attacker and the target client is $1 - (1 - p)^k$ , where p equals 1/2048.
-To construct an attack in practice, the attacker has two strategies to detect victim clients by leveraging hash collisions.
-Attacking Potential Targets.
-If the attacker has only one or a few IP addresses, the attacker can detect potential victim clients who collide with the attacker.
-In theory, if the attacker has only one IP address, on a target server, the number of clients conflicting with the attacker is $2^{32}/2048 = 2^{21}$ .
+(a) No hash collisions with the client

+Fig. 4.
+Detecting potential victim clients through hash collisions.

+clients conflicting with the attacker is $2^{32}/2048 = 2^{21}$.
 Since the detection only depends on the server side, the attacker can create a list of IP addresses and select one from the list as the client's IP address each time.
 Following the procedure in Figure 4, the attacker can determine if the selected one is a victim.
 In this way, the attacker can identify and enumerate all the potential victim clients who are vulnerable to its IP address.
-In our test, an attacker can detect more than 20 victim clients within 6 minutes using one IP address (see Section 7.1).
+In our test, an attacker can detect more than 20 victim clients within 6 minutes using one IP address (see Section VII-A).

-Attacking Arbitrary Targets.
-If the attacker has enough number of IP addresses, it can attack arbitrary TCP connections by alternating its IP addresses to generate the hash collision.
+Attacking Arbitrary Targets: If the attacker has enough number of IP addresses, it can attack arbitrary TCP connections by alternating its IP addresses to generate the hash collision.
 According to the geometric probability distribution, if the attacker has more than 2048 IP addresses, it can collide with any clients with above 63.2% probability.
-Especially, for servers having the IPv4 and IPv6 dual-stack, attackers can use IPv6 addresses to construct hash collisions with arbitrary target clients, since both IPv4 and IPv6 use the same 2048 hash-based IPID counters [53].
+Especially, for servers running IPv4/IPv6 dual-stack, attackers can use adequate IPv6 addresses to construct hash collisions with arbitrary target clients, since both IPv4 and IPv6 addresses share the same 2048 hash-based IPID counters (see Section VII-D for implementations and evaluations of our attack in dual-stack networks).

 The detected hash-based IPID counter shared with the victim client is stable.
-That is, if the server does not restart (i.e., the Boot\key in Eq.
+That is, if the server does not restart (i.e., the Boot_key in Eq.
 1 is not altered), the client's TCP connection will always share this IPID counter with the attacker.
 In practice, servers (e.g., web servers and BGP routers) do not restart frequently.
 Hence, the attacker can detect shared IPID counters and victim clients in advance, regardless of if TCP connections have been established.

-Note Linux assigned IPID to RST packets based on hash counters before version 4.18, and thus an attacker can observe its IPID distribution to determine if it shares the same counter with the client by spoofing SYN/ACK packets [3].
+Note Linux assigned IPID to RST packets based on hash counters before version 4.18, and thus an attacker can observe its IPID distribution to determine if it shares the same counter with the client by spoofing SYN/ACK packets [21].
 This vulnerability has been fixed since Linux 4.18 by always setting the IPID of RST packets to 0, incurring no changes on any IPID counters.
 However, we find that after the critical step of downgrading the IPID assignment, an attacker can still detect hash collisions through forging SYN packets and triggering the server to respond SYN/ACK packets and then identify a victim client.
-Moreover, we will show that the fix of assigning 0 to RST packets introduces yet another vulnerability, which can be exploited by a pure off-path attacker to detect the presence of victim TCP connections (see Section 5.1).
+Moreover, we will show that the fix of assigning 0 to RST packets introduces yet another vulnerability, which can be exploited by a pure off-path attacker to detect the presence of victim TCP connections (see Section V).